 641-70.1(135) Applicability.
-Prior to March 1, 2000, this chapter applied to all persons who were certified lead professionals in Iowa.
-Beginning March 1, 2000, this chapter applies to all persons who are lead professionals in Iowa.
-Beginning July 1, 2004, this chapter also applies to agencies that provide lead-safe work practices training programs in Iowa and to those who are registered lead-safe work practices contractors in Iowa.
-This chapter requires lead professionals to be certified and establishes specific requirements for how to perform lead-based paint activities if a property owner, manager, or occupant chooses to undertake them.
+This chapter applies to all persons who are lead professionals in Iowa, all firms that perform lead professional activities in Iowa, and training providers that offer training for lead professionals.
+This chapter requires lead professionals and firms to be certified and establishes specific requirements for how lead-based paint activities must be performed if a property owner, manager, or occupant chooses to undertake them.
 However, nothing in this chapter requires a property owner, manager, or occupant to undertake any particular lead-based paint activity.
-This chapter also provides for the approval of lead-safe work practices courses and the voluntary registration of lead-safe work practices contractors.
+This chapter also provides for the approval of courses that provide training for lead professionals.